mkirchhof/self-adapting-keyboard/README.md

 Licensed under Apache License Version 2

-This keyboard is based on AOSP LatineIME keyboard.
+This keyboard is based on the SimpleKeyboard, which again is based on the AOSP LatineIME keyboard.
 You can get the original source code in https://android.googlesource.com/platform/packages/inputmethods/LatinIME/